Recruitment Policy for Professional Staff

 - A request for recruitment must be submitted to the College/School/Administrative Division Head utilizing the Professional Staff Hiring Business Case Form [PDF].
 This form must be completed in full and detail the necessity of the position.
 The form must be attached to the requisition within the Job Description tab in DrexelJobs prior to submitting to the College/School/Administrative/Division Head for review.
 If the College/School/Administrative/Division Head denies the position, funds associated with the position will be reallocated to support strategic efforts within the College/School/Administrative Division or University.

 - Position Control Committees will be established with individual committees per College/School and a single PCC for all administrative divisions (the “Administrative PCC”).
 Representatives for each College/School PCC will be selected by the College/School Division Head.
-The Administrative PCC members will be selected by the Senior Vice President of Student Life and Administrative Services and the Senior Vice President for Finance, Treasurer & CFO and will consist of representatives from Human Resources, Finance, Enrollment Management, President’s Office, Office of Equality and Diversity, Academic Division Representative, and three additional members from the Administrative Divisions who will serve on an annual basis.
+The Administrative PCC members will be selected by the Executive Vice President for Finance, Treasurer & CFO and will consist of representatives from Human Resources, Finance, Enrollment Management, President’s Office, Office of Equality and Diversity, Academic Division Representative, and three additional members from the Administrative Divisions who will serve on an annual basis.

 - The PCCs will be responsible for evaluating the business cases and notifying the College/School/Division Head of approval/denial on a minimum of a monthly basis.
 Approval from the PCC to fill a position will be based on meeting at least one of the following criteria: